TeerapatChan/TeerapatChan/README.md

-Hi 👋 My name is Teerapat Chantaramanee
+Hi 👋 My name is Teerapat Chantaramanee.
 =======================================

-Web Developer
+You can call me Benz.
 -------------

 I've been learning programming for 4 years, starting from attending the Computer Olympiad Camp 1-2 at Naresuan University, which sparked my interest in coding.
 After completing Grade 12, I pursued a degree in Computer Engineering at Chulalongkorn University, where I am currently studying.
 And now I'm looking for a summer internship opportunity in the field of software development.